 Recognizing that the word "safety" has been purposefully left out, Kennedy's challenge to the public became extremely relevant and important.
 He offered $100,000 to the first person who could point out an existing scientific paper that proves that the amount of thimerosal used within vaccines is safe.
-If safety safety profile of thimerosal has been tested and proven, this would be an easy $100,000.
-The Children's Health Defence hired an independent scientific panel to review the submissions, and that scientific panel concluded that no one won the award.
+If the safety profile of thimerosal has been tested and proven, this would be an easy $100,000.
+The World Mercury Project hired an independent scientific panel to review the submissions, and that scientific panel concluded that no one won the award.

 So from here on out, pay attention to every vaccine statement made by media.
-Whenever you hear, “There’s no evidence of harm…” implying that to mean this is "proof of safety," remind yourself that in 1984 the US Department of Health and Human Services (HHS) instructed that concerns about vaccine safety "cannot be allowed to exist."
+Whenever you hear, “There’s no evidence of harm…” implying that to mean this is "conclusive proof of safety," remind yourself that in 1984 the USA department Health and Human Services (HHS) instructed that concerns about vaccine safety "cannot be allowed to exist."

-If objectivity and truthful reporting was allowed on this topic, if the Government hadn't decided that propaganda and censorship must be used to "educate" the public, then media and the Health Authority would be reporting that, “There is no evidence of SAFETY OR HARM.”
-There would be no need to intentionally and repeatedly leave out the word "safety" from those sentences.
+If objectivity and truthful reporting was allowed on this topic, if the Government hadn't decided that propaganda and censorship must be used to "educate" the public, then media and the health authority would be reporting that, “There is no evidence of SAFETY OR HARM.”
+There would be no need to intentionally and repeatedly leave out the word "safety" from those statements.

 World Mercury Project’s $100,000 Challenge: Here and Here